akkartik/teliva/README.md

 ## Will it run any Lua program?

 Not quite.

 This approach doesn't make sense for batch programs, I think.

-I also don't know how to obtain a simple, shallow graphics stack, so there's no support for graphics at the moment.
+I don't know how to obtain a simple, shallow graphics stack, so there's no support for graphics at the moment.

 Teliva initializes the ncurses library by default, so apps should assume they have access to a text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.
 Compare `hanoi.teliva` with `hanoi.lua` to get a sense for what changes are needed.

 My plan is to disable support for certain Lua libraries as I gain experience programming in this way.

 I want to provide sandboxed access to system resources (file system, network, etc.) which will likely create incompatibilities with the standard library.
 I'm disinclined to try to &lsquo;improve&rsquo; on Lua syntax, however.
 It's not my favorite, but it's good enough.

-It's also not tested much yet.
+Teliva is not tested much at all yet.
 This is my first time programming either in Lua or within Lua.
 Bug reports most appreciated.

 ## What's with the name?